Bali Travel Guide: Swings, Temples, and Beaches

 I arrived late morning, and the queue was already LONG.
 The swing sits at the cliff’s edge overlooking a jungle that slopes toward a curving river—the views are legitimately stunning.

 Once they secured me in the harness and gave that first push, I felt this incredible rush of weightlessness.
 Is it equally about the photos as the thrill?
-Absolutely.
+Absolutely!
 I rented a flowing dress for $20 from their collection, and the staff helped with poses.

 girls raising hands at bali heaven's gate Bali

 The famous split gateway framing Mount Agung?
 Worth it—but prepare for the wait.
-I arrived at 6 AM and still spent nearly eight hours in line.
+I arrived at 6 AM and still spent nearly eight hours in a numbered line.
 The photos justified the marathon, but I’d suggest bringing plenty of water and snacks.

 heavens gate bali photo options